savermyas/docker-mendelson-as2/README.md

     docker-compose up -d

+   or

+    make start

 2. Look for port mappings with command:

     docker-compose ps

-3. Use browser and vncviewer with appropriate ports and password from files 'wd/vncpasswd' and 'wd/webpasswd', watch logs in wd folder
+3. Use browser and vncviewer with appropriate ports and password from files 'image/custom/vncpasswd' and 'image/custom/webpasswd', watch logs in wd folder